cunarist/eslint-config-clean-typescript/README.md

 ### Array Type Annotations

-When annotating array types in TypeScript, developers encounter two syntaxes: `Array<T>` and `T[]`.
-While both syntaxes are valid and functionally equivalent, this configuration enforces the use of `Array<T>` over `T[]` for array type annotations.
+- ⭕ `Array<T>`
+- ❌ `T[]`

-The decision to prefer `Array<T>` over `T[]` is for ensuring alignment with high-level language paradigm, particularly in the context of JavaScript development.
-While `T[]` may be more familiar to developers coming from lower-level languages such as C, C++, and Rust, where arrays represent contiguous memory spaces, it does not really make sense for high-level languages like JavaScript.
+Preferring `Array<T>` over `T[]` is for ensuring alignment with high-level language paradigm, particularly in the context of JavaScript development.

+Although `T[]` may be more familiar to developers from lower-level languages like C, C++, and Rust, where arrays represent contiguous memory spaces, it does not really make sense for high-level languages like JavaScript.

-In contrast, `Array<T>` provides a more explicit and descriptive representation of the `Array` type of JavaScript.
+In contrast, `Array<T>` provides a more explicit and descriptive representation of the `Array` type in JavaScript.
 This clarity is particularly beneficial for developers collaborating on projects, as it reduces ambiguity and aids in understanding the constructor and prototype of an array.

 ```typescript
 // Produces warning.